mcgurk/Arduino-USB-HID-RetroJoystickAdapter/C64_keyboard/README.md

 - For bigger matrices use Arduino Micro (24 usable IO pins) https://www.40percent.club/2017/10/green-arduino-micro.html (The largest matrix you can do with a Pro Micro with its 18 pins is 9x9, 81 keys.)

 ## Macro without modifier key
-Even though modifier key is mandatory, it can be replaced with unpressed modifier.
+Even though modifier key is mandatory, it can be replaced with unpressed modifiers.
 This writes shifted A when only a-key is pressed:
 ```
 macroblock
-  macro A -LALT
+  macro A -ALL
     SET_META LSHIFT
 	PRESS A
 	CLEAR_ALL